-Also on Monday, Nahal Brigade Commander Col. Amos Hacohen launched an investigation into why the military did not permit St.- Sgt.
-Tuvia Yanai Weissman, a 21-year-old off duty soldier who was stabbed to death by two Palestinian terrorists in a Sha’ar Binyamin supermarket on February 18, to take leave with his firearm.
+Nahal Brigade Commander Col. Amos Hacohen launched an investigation on Monday into why the military did not permit Sgt.
+Tuvia Yanai Weismman, a 21-year-old off duty soldier who was stabbed to death by two Palestinian knife terrorists in a Sha'ar Binyamin supermarket on February 18, to take leave with his firearm.

-Protocols on not allowing soldiers to leave base with their firearms during regular leave, and the chain of events that led to Weissman’s murder, are to be examined.
+Protocols on not allowing soldiers to leave base with their firearms during holidays, and the chain of events that led to Weismann's murder, will be examined by the investigation.

-Two Palestinian teenagers went on a stabbing spree in the Rami Levy supermarket in the Binyamin industrial zone on Thursday, killing one shopper – Weissman – and wounding another.
+Two Palestinian teenagers went on a stabbing spree in the Rami Levy supermarket in Sha’ar Binyamin on Thursday, killing one shopper and wounding another.